-“What is it?” and “How much of it?” – the BrightSpec FT-MRR platform, based on molecular rotational spectroscopy, directly identifies the different components in a complex chemical mixture (with no chromatography needed), answering these two questions in the same rapid measurement.
-Low matrix interference and precise identification provide unparalleled molecular specificity.
+“What is it?” and “How much of it is there?”
+The BrightSpec FT-MRR platform, based on molecular rotational resonance spectroscopy, directly identifies the different components in a complex chemical mixture (with no chromatography needed), answering these two questions in the same rapid measurement.
+Low matrix interference and precise fingerprinting provide unparalleled molecular specificity.
 With direct sampling in vacuum, the approach is a ‘green’ alternative to existing techniques of chemical composition and structural analysis.
-In addition, the low sample vapor pressures (1-5 mTorr) required to obtain baseline resolved spectra offer a gentle approach to sample introduction.
-BrightSpec FT-MRR spectrometers offer greatly shortened method development times, high sample specificity, ID and quantitation of trace components, and greatly reduced use of consumables.
+In addition, the low sample vapor pressures (1-5 mTorr) required to obtain baseline resolved spectra offer a gentle approach to sample handling.
+BrightSpec FT-MRR spectrometers offer greatly shortened method development times, high sample specificity, identification and quantitation of trace components, and greatly reduced use of consumables.

 BrightSpec One – FT-MRR for Analytical R&D

 BrightSpec One characterizes the chemical composition of complex mixtures, rapidly delivering quantitative information, without the need for preparatory purification or separation.
 “Dirty” liquids, headspace samples, solids, and gas mixtures are volatilized and introduced directly into the integrated sample cell.
 With the attributes of high specificity, high dynamic range, and baseline resolution, FT-MRR identifies sample components with almost absolute specificity before standard calibration, even for trace level components.
 Available sampling accessories add to the base capability of gas sampling, enabling headspace analysis, thermal evolution of solids, and direct volatilization of liquids.
 Integration with an optional CTC-PAL3 autosampler ensures unattended operation to maximize sample throughput.

 - High selectivity

 - High dynamic range

 - Low false positive ID rates

 - Rapid data acquisition rates